Prague Experience logoPrague tourist information & travel guide logo

 MODES OF public Transport

-The Prague Metro and trams are the main modes of public transport in the city centre.
+The Prague Metro and trams are the main modes of public transport within the city centre.

-Buses and trains transport people into the city from outside Prague, both from within Czechia and from other European countries.
+Buses and trains transport people into the city from outside Prague, from within Czechia, and from other European countries.

 The Prague Metro serves all areas of the city centre, and extends well into the suburbs.
 The Metro is safe and reliable, with trains travelling at high speed.